12 Perspectives to Celebrate The Holidays

 Happy Holidays!
 Happy Holidays!
+Let’s celebrate the holidays!
 As The Holidays approached, my hubby said, “I want our cards to read Merry Christmas, not Seasons Greetings.
 I want to celebrate Christmas.”
-Hmm, but what meaning does he attribute to the word and celebration we call ‘Christmas’?
+Hmm, but what meaning does he attribute to the word and celebration we call Christmas?
 What is his TRUE meaning of Christmas?
 T’was the night before an interesting discussion.

 Oftentimes, we are told we need to remember the true meaning of Christmas.
-I do not know about you, but I often feel emotionally ready to duck.
+I do not know about you, but I often feel emotionally ready to duck when that subject rises.
 I prepare to feel shame, blame or guilt.
 I ready myself to defend my December celebrations.

 Songs and poems are shared to convey the meaning of Christmas.
 My top three favorites are: